tcdi/plrust/README.md

 The architecture linker names have sane defaults and shouldn't need to be be changed (unless the host is some esoteric Linux distro we haven't encountered yet).

-The `_pgx_bindings_path` settings are actually required but PL/Rust will happily cross compile without them.
-It'll simply use the pgx bindings of the hose architecture for the cross compilation target architecture too.
+The `plrust.{arch}_pgx_bindings_path` settings are actually required but PL/Rust will happily cross compile without them.
+If unspecified, PL/Rust will use the pgx bindings of the host architecture for the cross compilation target architecture too.
 In other words, if the host is `x86_64` and PL/Rust is configured to cross compile to `aarch64` and the `plrust.aarch64_pgx_bindings_path` is *not* configured, it'll blindly use the bindings it already has for `x86_64`.
 This may or may not actually work.

-To get the bindings, install `cargo-pgx` on the other system and simply run `cargo pgx cross pgx-target`.
+To get the bindings, install `cargo-pgx` on the other system and run `cargo pgx cross pgx-target`.
 That'll generate a tarball.
 Copy that back to the primary host machine and untar it somewhere (plrust doesn't care where), and use that path as the configuration setting.

+Note that it is perfectly fine (and really, expected) to set all of these configuration settings on both architectures. plrust will silently ignore the one for the current host.
+In other words, plrust only uses them when cross compiling for the other architecture.

 # Quickly Getting Started